Wrightsville Beach Historic Square

 Wrightsville Beach Visitors Center

 The Bender-Howell Cottage, circa 1940, was relocated from its original location on South Waynick Boulevard more than two miles to the Wrightsville Beach Historic Square.
-It houses the Wrightsville Beach Visitors Center, which is open from April through September.
+It houses the Wrightsville Beach Visitors Center.
 The cottage also serves as the home of the Wrightsville Beach Chamber of Commerce.

 Self-Guided Historic Tours

 There is more to discover beyond the Historic Square.
 Take yourself on a self-guided tour of the island's historic homes with the historic homes map provided by the Town of Wrightsville Beach.

 On select weekends throughout the year, the Wrightsville Beach Museum of History installs their Loop Through History exhibit signs along the 2.45-mile Wrightsville Beach Loop.
 The museum offers the Loop Through History self-guided map any time to visitors who stop in and request it.

 Enjoy surfing, paddleboarding, kayaking, scenic cruises, sailing, boat charters and shopping.